randallard/rancher-discourse/docs/contributing/index.md

 # Contributing Guidelines

-Thank you for your interest in contributing to the Prisoner's Dilemma app!
+Thank you for your interest in contributing to the Rancher Discourse deployment!
 This section outlines how you can help improve and extend the application.

 ## Ways to Contribute